matsen/preflight/README.md

 Our "preflight check" framework provides a structured approach for thinking through computational biology research projects.

-To use, simply copy one of the two template files and fill in the questions.
+To use, simply copy one of the template files and fill in the questions.

 ### Credit